mvrahden/reinforce-js/examples/dqn-solver-src.md

 opt.setReplayInterval(5);
 opt.setReplaySteps(5);

-// outfit solver with environment complexity and specs const dqnSolver = new DQNSolver(env, opt);

-const state = [ /* Array with numerical values and length of 100 as configured in DQNEnv */ ];

-const action = dqnSolver.decide(state); // takes state, gives preferred action (as index from 0 to 3)

 /*
-Calculate some Reward, e.g.:
+Outfit solver with environment complexity and specs.
+After configuration it's ready to train its untrained Q-Network and learn from SARSA experiences.
+*/
+const dqnSolver = new DQNSolver(env, opt);

+/*
+Determine a state, e.g.:
+*/
+const state = [ /* Array with numerical values and length of 20 as configured via numberOfStates */ ];

+/*
+Now inject state and receive the preferred action as index from 0 to 3 as configured via numberOfActions.
+*/
+const action = dqnSolver.decide(state);

+/*
+Now calculate some Reward and let the Solver learn from it, e.g.:
+*/
 const reward = 0.9;
-*/

 dqnSolver.learn(reward);
 ```